-The U.S. Department of Education has issued non-regulatory guidance on Using Evidence to Strengthen Education Investments to provide State Education Agencies (SEAs), Local Education Agencies (LEAs), schools, educators, and partner organizations with information to assist them in selecting and using evidence-based activities, strategies, and interventions.
+The U.S. Department of Education has issued Non-Regulatory Guidance Using Evidence to Strengthen Education Investments to provide State Education Agencies (SEAs), Local Education Agencies (LEAs), schools, educators, and partner organizations with information to assist them in selecting and using evidence-based activities, strategies, and interventions.
 Using, generating, and sharing evidence about effective strategies to support students gives stakeholders an important tool to accelerate student learning.

 Applicants are strongly encouraged to study and use this guidance to assist them in selecting proper program curricula and strategies to build, implement, evaluate, and improve their 21st CCLC applications and programs.
-The entire Non-Regulatory Guidance on Using Evidence to Strengthen Education Investments can be found at: www2.ed.gov/policy/elsec/leg/essa/guidanceuseseinvestment.pdf.
+The entire Non-Regulatory Guidance on Using Evidence to Strengthen Education Investments can be found at: http://www2.ed.gov/fund/grant/about/discretionary/2023-non-regulatory-guidance-evidence.pdf.